NavneetKanna/blog/_posts/2025-06-18-Transformers.md

 2. There are multiple blocks.
 Each block consists of multiple Multi-Head Attention layers, followed by layer norms, followed by feed-forward network.
 3. After the blocks, there is a linear and softmax linear, which outputs probabilites.

+### Input data

-Lets come back to encoding the input later, but lets assume after embedding with position the input is as follows,
+Lets come back to encoding the input later, but lets assume after embedding with position, the input is as follows,

 ```python